 - Store the cookie dough in an airtight container in the fridge for up to 3 days or in the freezer for up to 1 month.

-- The cookie dough can be baked for soft and fudgy cookies!
+- The cookie dough can be baked into soft and fudgy cookies.
 Make sure your cookie dough isn't too sticky.
 Squash the cookie dough balls into flat round shapes (they will not spread in the oven).
 Arrange them on a tray lined with parchment paper and bake them in a preheated oven at 180°C (350°F) for around 10-13 minutes.
 Alternatively, check out my baked chickpea blondies.

 This post may contain affiliate links.
 As an Amazon Associate, I may earn a small commission from qualifying purchases at no additional cost to you.